Searching for Dark Matter Annihilation with IceCube and P-ONE: Signal Modeling

 \subsection{Galactic Contribution}

 In the case of direct annihilation, the galactic dark matter halo contributes trivially due to the negligible redshift.
-This means the flux spectrum arriving at Earth is almost identical to the spectrum at the production sites, given by Eq. \ref{eq:galactic}, assuming an equal neutrino flavor decomposition 1:1:1 after long-distance propagation
+This means the flux spectrum arriving at Earth is almost identical to the spectrum at the production sites, given by \autoref{eq:galactic}, assuming an equal neutrino flavor decomposition 1:1:1 after long-distance propagation

 $\left \langle\sigma \nu\right \rangle$ is the thermally averaged self-annihilation cross-section.
 We have used $\kappa = 2$ for Majorana DM with mass $m_\chi$ for the DM mass.
-The factor of 1/3 is due to equal distribution among neutrino flavors. $dN/dE$ is the number spectrum of the neutrinos.
-Eq. \ref{eq:dn_gal} depicts the number spectrum of neutrinos produced via DM direct annihilation to neutrinos that has a typical delta peak
+The factor of 1/3 is due to equal distribution among neutrino flavors. $dN/dE$ is the number spectrum of the neutrinos. \autoref{eq:dn_gal} depicts the number spectrum of neutrinos produced via DM direct annihilation to neutrinos that have a typical delta peak

 The spectrum shape varies depending on the annihilation channels.
 DM annihilation to W-boson pairs, b-quark pairs, and $\tau$-lepton pairs are conventional choices.
 These heavy Standard Model (SM) particles can again decay into stable SM particles such as electrons, gamma-rays, or neutrinos.
 Modeling of the branching ratios is required to include different channels.
 In \cite{Cook_book}, thorough modeling has been performed using PYTHIA\cite{Pythia} and HERWIG\cite{Herwig} for the DM mass range from 100 GeV to 100 TeV.
-In \ref{app:spectrum} we show the spectra for different annihilation channels. \\ The $J$ in Eq. \ref{eq:galactic}, is the 'J-factor', which stands for the three-dimensional integration of the host galaxy's DM density $\rho_{\chi}$ over a solid angle $\Omega$, within the line of sight $l.o.s.$